 All NEW students who have not been declared exempt from Accuplacer testing (see below for list of exemptions) must complete assessment testing prior to attending an Orientation and Registration session and registering for classes at RCTC.

-Admitted SUMMER AND FALL 2018 students can register for an assessment test session:
+At this time, only admitted SPRING 2019 students can register for an assessment test session:

 What is the assessment placement test?

 It is a test of reading, writing, and mathematics that Rochester Community and Technical College uses to determine how your skill levels meet course prerequisites to ensure your success in college.

 All new students are required to complete new student assessment testing if they are registering for seven or more credits collectively.

 Due to variations in high school teaching styles and grading standards, your grades in high school alone are not sufficient to determine which RCTC courses are appropriate for you.
 High school grades are often a reflection of attendance, extra credit, and variables which do not reflect precisely on how much you know.
 Using a common test allows us to measure what you know.

 We match your demonstrated knowledge to the courses offered at RCTC.
 Then you meet with an academic counselor or advisor and they assist you with choosing the courses that are right for you.
 This is a proven method of making sure that you don’t register for classes that are too difficult (which can lead to frustration and failure) or classes that are too easy (which would be a waste of your time and money).